 For side sleepers, the Aurora Luxe is a top pick thanks to the plush quilted cover, high-quality comfort foams, and zoned coils, all of which contribute to the 10/10 pressure relief score.
 The varying firmness levels are also advantageous for sleepers of different body weights.

-Concerning price, this mattress is a little more than the average hybrid but not by much—a difference of 22% or $325 for a queen mattress.
+Concerning price, this mattress is a little less than the average hybrid but not by much—a difference of 8% or $126 for a queen mattress.
 It has a better performance, so many sleepers may find that the added price is worth it for the added performance.

 Type: Hybrid